RutgersCSSystems/fire-yolov5/README.md

 ### Setup Environment

-(1) First, we encourage users to use the CloudLab (Clemson cluster) (c6525-100g), which has 48 CPUs and two Samsung NVMe SSDs.
-We have created a Cloudlab profile, "c6525" to create the instance easily.
+(1) First, we encourage users to use NSF CloudLab Clemson node (`c6525-100g`), which has 48 CPUs and two Samsung NVMe SSDs.
+We have created a cloudlab profile "c6525" to create the instance easily.

 (2) Cloudlab Machine Setup

-First, you would have to set up a filesystem and mount it on an NVMe SSD
+First, you would have to set up a filesystem and mount it on a NVMe SSD

 ```
 sudo mkfs.ext4 /dev/nvme0n1p4